miguelalb/tdd-fizzbuzz/README.md

 Build a FizzBuzz program using Test-Driven Development coding approach.

 ### Objective
 Implement a function that is passed in an integer value as an input.
-The function should return the string "Fizz" if the passed in number is a  multiple of 3, "Buzz" if the passed in number is a multiple of 5, and "FizzBuzz" if the passed in nubmer is a multiple of 3 and 5.
+The function should return the string "Fizz" if the passed in number is a  multiple of 3, "Buzz" if the passed in number is a multiple of 5, and "FizzBuzz" if the passed in number is a multiple of 3 and 5.
 If the value is not a multiple of 3 or 5 then the value itself is returned as a string.

 ### Use Cases
 - Can I call FizzBuzz